cclauss/Pythonista-and-Working-Copy/README.md

 ## Pythonista --> Working Copy
 Working Copy has a "__save to Working Copy__" Share Sheet action (you might have to enable in Share Sheet, More...)
-This currently only works on a single file basis (e.g. not a whole folder all at once).

-Workflow:
+Workflow A -- a single file:
 * Open the file of interest in the Pythonista editor
 * Click the wrench icon at the upper right
 * Click the "Share..." button